 Our proprietary manufacturing process is well-established, simple, inexpensive and scalable.
-We have used U.S. and Canadian contract manufacturing facilities to support our U.S. development efforts.
+We have used U.S. and Canadian contract manufacturing facilities that are registered with the FDA to support our U.S. development efforts.
 We do not plan to build manufacturing capability over the next several years.
 Rather, we plan to continue to employ contract manufacturers.

-The active pharmaceutical ingredient of NOV-002 is manufactured in the U.S. in compliance with current Good Manufacturing Principles at Synthetech, Inc. (Albany, OR) in a single, very cost effective synthetic step and then lyophilized into a powder at Oregon Freeze Dry, Inc. (Albany, OR).
+The active pharmaceutical ingredient of NOV-002 is manufactured in the U.S. in compliance with current Good Manufacturing Principles at Synthetech, Inc. (Albany, OR) in a single, very cost-effective synthetic step and then lyophilized into a powder at Oregon Freeze Dry, Inc. (Albany, OR).
 It is then filled, finished and packaged at Hyaluron (Burlington, MA) as a sterile filtered, aseptically processed solution for intravenous, intramuscular and/or subcutaneous use.
-NOV-002 Clinical Trial Material, API and vials, has successfully completed 36-month stability studies.
+NOV-002 clinical trial material (vials containing the active pharmaceutical ingredient and solution) has successfully completed 36-month stability studies.